Two93/api.ai-market-facts-python/README.md

-Will return Provide Replies about Vendor Market Facts randomly to API.AI for webhook
+Will return  Replies about Vendor Market Facts randomly to API.AI for webhook

 This example shows how you can use Api.ai webhook to provide different vendor information from webhooks.
 Gives the details on revenue by geography for a vendor